Online Auction Website Design Best Practices | Auctioneer Software

 Automated Notifications

-Creating a website that allows notifications to all members when inventory is updated, when an auction is over, an item is sold, etc. Also sending out automatic emails to both buyers and sellers about important details, dates, or general information.
+Creating a website that sends notifications to all members when inventory is updated, when an auction is over, or when an item is sold is crucial to retaining bidder engagement.
+Also sending out automatic emails to both buyers and sellers about important details, dates, or general information.
 You can also use this to highlight products or items on your site.

 A Do and Don’t Check List for your Auction Website